tomasreimers/duplicity/README.markdown

 ##Duplicity 0.1

-*Duplicity is a javascript library which enables the developer to develop responsive sites faster*
+*Duplicity is a javascript library to kickstart responsive web design*

 **Duplicity is built on top of [jquery](http://jquery.com/) and requires it to run.**